tensorflow/tensorflow/g3doc/LangRef.md

 ```

 A [basic block](https://en.wikipedia.org/wiki/Basic_block) is a sequential list
-of instructions without control flow (calls are not considered control flow for
+of operations without control flow (calls are not considered control flow for
 this purpose) that are executed from top to bottom.
-The last instruction in a
+The last operation in a
 block is a [terminator operation](#terminator-operations), which ends the block.

 Blocks in MLIR take a list of block arguments, which represent SSA PHI nodes in